hedgehogqa/r-hedgehog/README.md

 Generators are also monads, meaning that one can use the result of a generator to build a generator.
-An example of this is a list generator, which first randomly chooses a length, then builds a list of said length.
+An example of this is a list generator, which first randomly chooses a length, then generates a list of said length.

 The `gen.map` function can be used to apply an arbitrary function to